puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_overview.markdown

 ---
 layout: default
 title: "PE 2.5 » Cloud Provisioning » Overview"
-subtitle: "A Cloud Provisioning Overview"
+subtitle: "A High Level Look at Puppet's Cloud Provisioning Tools"
 ---

 Puppet Enterprise includes a suite of command-line tools you can use for provisioning new virtual nodes when building or maintaining cloud computing infrastructures based on VMware VSphere and Amazon EC2. <!-- and OpenStack.  -->You can use these tools to: